Enrolments for 2019 open commencing March. School tours can be arranged by phoning the office 9439 9639.

 Upon enrolment, Kinder parents will receive a response letter indicating acceptance for your application.
-If we are your closest school you will receive 'automatic approval at the time of submission of your form'.
-If you are local, you have a very good chance of gaining enrolment approval.
+If you are local, you have a very good chance of gaining enrolment approval for 2019.

 2018 Prep's: Story Time: Take place in term 2 and term 3